-“I know this is a thing right now for several teams and those teams and players can do what they want, but listen, my view for here is the only thing that should keep a player from standing for the national anthem and showing respect to service members for all the sacrifices they make is if they have broken legs,” Payton said.
+“I know this is a thing right now for several teams and those teams and players can do what they want, but listen, my view for this franchise is the only thing that should keep a player from standing for the national anthem and showing respect to servicemembers for all the sacrifices they make is if they have broken legs,” Payton said.

 NFL Insider for ESPN Ian Shittstirrer said Breaux is likely soon to be joined by many players taking a seat.
 Among those names Shittstirrer mentioned as sitting include: Dolphins QB Ryan Tannehill and defensive lineman Dion Jordan, Vikings quarterback Teddy Bridgewater, running back Bishop Rankey, and defensive lineman Sharrif Floyd, Redskins defensive back DeAngelo Hall, Rams running back Lance Dunbar, Bears linebacker Pernell McPhee, and Ravens tight end Crockett Gillmore.